NonerKao/10520CS542100/Readme.md

 OK?
 ...
 ```
+where the first lines are user inputs, and the indentical,second lines are echo from the server program.

-Note: a desired echo service should like `grep .` command.
+Note: a desired echo service should like be `grep .` command.

 ---